 Bringing your family to Northern Ireland

-Your dependents (that is your partner/husband/wife and dependent children) will be considered for visas if you are government sponsored and your course is over 6 months long or you are doing a postgraduate course of 12 months or longer.
+Your dependents (that is your partner/husband/wife and dependent children) will be considered for visas if you are government sponsored and your course is over 6 months long, or if you are doing a postgraduate course 12 months or longer.

-When you have read the information on the above link and if you are still considering bringing your family with you then your family should apply online for their visas.
-They will need their biometric information (their fingerprints and photographs) taken at a visa application centre.
+When you have read the information on the above links, and if you are still considering bringing your family with you, then your family should apply online for their visas.
+They will need their biometric information (fingerprints and photographs) taken at a visa application centre.

 Childcare and Education

 It is compulsory in Northern Ireland for children between the ages of 4 and 16 to attend school.
 The school year begins in September and ends in June with the school day running from around 9.00am until around 3.30pm.

 Education is free for all children up to the age of 16 but you will need to pay for a school uniform, and you may be asked to pay for sports kit, specialist lessons (e.g. music) and for trips and events.
 It is not possible to register your child at a school before you have a term-time address in Northern Ireland.

 You may find the information on the Education Authority website helpful; this includes contact details for the Education Authority’s regional offices.
 NIDirect also provides information on finding and choosing a school in Northern Ireland.

 Playgroups, crèches, and day nurseries offer short daily sessions of care and learning through play for children aged 2 to 4 years old.
 Day care facilities normally charge weekly or monthly rates and they can be quite expensive.

 NIDirect also provides useful information on finding and choosing a day nursery.